pldiiw/1arc/README.md

 `.engine_state.chip8.json`.
 Try to open it with a text editor and explore it a bit to see how is organized the virtual machine if you wish to!

-Now, let's run our code: `./bin/cli.js cycle 13`.
+Now, let's run our code: `./bin/cli cycle 13`.
 This will run the 13 next instructions, exactly how many we have in our code.
 You could put a bigger number, but that would just be wasting electricity.

-Finally, let's see how pretty "HEY": `./bin/cli.js display`.
+Finally, let's see how pretty "HEY": `./bin/cli display`.

 Amazing, right?

-You can dig a bit more into the CLI by typing `./bin/cli.js help`.
-And then `./bin/cli.js help <subcommand>` for any particular subcommand you're intrigued with.
+You can dig a bit more into the CLI by typing `./bin/cli help`.
+And then `./bin/cli help <subcommand>` for any particular subcommand you're intrigued with.
 Also go read our design document about the CLI to learn every aspect of
 it: [cli.md].

 #### GUI

+For some, a graphical interface may be easier to use.
+Execute `./bin/gui` to open it.

+Let's load our "hey" program inside it.
+Just click on the `Load program` button and select the source code file for our program.

+Once done, you may see some changes on the screen.
+Everything you have in front of you is every component and value that is inside the CHIP-8 virtual machine.
+At the bottom of the screen you can see memory, where values have been written.
+Select the `16` that is just above the cell section and scroll to the 512th cell.
+Reading the values, you may recognize every instruction of our "hey" program.

+To run the program, click on the button with the fast-forward icon (or press `Shift+Space`).
+If many things on the interface happens at once and that our "HEY" is displayed, that means that it worked.
+To stop the execution if it didn't by itself, click on the pause button (or press `Space`).

+You can do many things with the GUI.
+For example, click on one of the pixels of the display.
+Did it turned on or off?
+Awesome!

+The GUI let you edit any value in a easy manner, and give a convenient way to interact with the CHIP-8 virtual machine.
+Don't hesitate to tinker things at random to explore the possibilities of the CHIP-8 virtual machine.

 #### Going further